gcrth/gcrth.github.io/_posts/2020-09-24-Generate Molecular with Synthetic Accessibility.markdown

 * The reaction templates represented by SMARTS may limited the final product.
 * The usage of k-NN is kind of weird and the Pi network should learn to produce valid action instead of fixing it with K-NN.
+* The result of QSAR model would have differnce with the truth, and it may have some negetive impact.
+Actually othe two metrics have similar problem.

 ## code